redashu/linux_advanced/README.md

   3. count number of character in io.txt amd store back in the same file
   4. make sure file has all the content from point 1 to 2
   5. copy io.txt to /mnt/
+  6. change owner of /mnt/io.txt as root
+  7. group of this file must be koolgrp
 ```

 </p>